All About Testosterone

 Testosterone levels increase during puberty from <20 ng/dL to around 300 – 1200 ng/dL at full maturity.

 Serum testosterone is secreted in pulses and is circadian.
 In the second half of puberty, levels are elevated more at night than during the day.
-During puberty, increases in circulating testosterone and estradiol induce a 1 ½ to 3-fold amplification of pulsatile growth hormone secretion.
+During puberty, increases in circulating testosterone and estradiol also induce a much higher secretion (1 ½ to 3 times more) of growth hormone (GH).

 Conversely, testosterone levels decline as we age.